karelia/MockServer/README.md

     @[pattern, command, command...]

 The pattern is a regular expression which is matched against input received by the server.
-The commands are NSString, NSData, or NSNumber objects, which are processed when the pattern has been matched.

-NSData objects are sent back directly as output.
+The commands are subclasses of the KMSCommand class.
+Predefined command classes include:

+  - KMSSendDataCommand, KMSSendStringCommand, KMSSendServerDataCommand, which send output back to the client
-NSString objects are also sent back, except for the constant CloseCommand string, which closes the connection instead.
+  - KMSCloseCommand, which closes the connection
-NSNumber objects are interpreted as times, in seconds, to pause before sending back further output.
+  - KMSPauseCommand, which causes the connection to pause before sending anything more

+Other command classes can easily be defined to perform custom actions, such as pausing for a random time, or sending back some dynamically generated content.

 The server includes a facilty for loading these response arrays easily from a JSON file.